orhun/kermit/README.md

 ### Config File

-`k3rmit` looks for configuration file in `~/.config/k3rmit.conf`
+`kermit` looks for configuration file in `~/.config/kermit.conf`
-The default configuration file is available [here](https://github.com/orhun/k3rmit/blob/master/.config/k3rmit.conf).
+The default configuration file is available [here](https://github.com/orhun/kermit/blob/master/.config/kermit.conf).
 Most of the settings can be changed via the config file including font, opacity and colors.

 ### Theme

-Terminal theme can be changed with either editing the config file manually or using the [base16](https://github.com/chriskempson/base16) color schemes in [orhun/base16-k3rmit](https://github.com/orhun/base16-k3rmit) repository.
+Terminal theme can be changed with either editing the config file manually or using the [base16](https://github.com/chriskempson/base16) color schemes in [orhun/base16-kermit](https://github.com/orhun/base16-kermit) repository.

 ### Font

-`k3rmit` uses a [PangoFontDescription](https://developer.gnome.org/pygtk/stable/class-pangofontdescription.html) which retrieved from the `k3rmit.conf` for changing the font family, style and size.
+`kermit` uses a [PangoFontDescription](https://developer.gnome.org/pygtk/stable/class-pangofontdescription.html) which retrieved from the `kermit.conf` for changing the font family, style and size.
 The configuration entry format of the font and some examples are shown below and the default value is `monospace 9`.

 ```
 font [FAMILY-LIST] [STYLE-OPTIONS] [SIZE]